scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 #### Project Notes & Planning
 -----------------------------------------------------------------------------------------

+### 11. 18.
+2023

+@2350 postConfirmation keeps popping up after successful submit - fix

+@2340 fixed concerning newLines in <CreatePost>
+		  Issue was the newLines would cause repeated entry of the same textArea, with new content now update to textarea updates content in at respective index

+newLines aren't maintained from submission to display (both comments and post)... will work on

+@2110 userLog and unreadNotif count retrieved upon initial login have to get the userKey with every api call - which is how it was done in the previous ver.

+### 11. 17.
+2023
+@1620 perhaps in a preStep to 1.0A, after creating new accounts and data, -go to post from interactionsList- can be added.

+As of now, new notifs will have change, but not previous. for notifs, postTitle, commentID is kept in notif.details anything placed in details is JSON object

 ### 11. 15.
 2023
 @1500 will consider the scrollToComment issue 'closed' for now.
 May be able tp fix eventually
 		  with CSS cleanup